phoenix-rtos/phoenix-rtos-doc/devices/index.md

 # Device drivers

-Phoenix-RTOS implements device drivers as device servers running on the user level.
+Feniks-RTOS implements device drivers as device servers running on the user level.
 The communication with drivers is done via message passing using a well-defined interface for exchanging data between programs and drivers.

 To control the device, two mechanisms are necessary and should be provided by the operating system kernel: access to device hardware registers and method of handling interrupts triggered by it.
-The architecture of these Phoenix-RTOS mechanisms has been presented in the chapter’s subsections.
+The architecture of these Feniks-RTOS mechanisms has been presented in the chapter’s subsections.

 ## Generic driver architecture

-Each typical driver in Phoenix-RTOS consists of the main function which typically parses command line parameters, creates a driver communication port, registers it in the operating system, namespace, initializes a device, and starts processing the incoming messages.
+Each typical driver in Feniks-RTOS consists of the main function which typically parses command line parameters, creates a driver communication port, registers it in the operating system, namespace, initializes a device, and starts processing the incoming messages.